Vincent Ostrom

-Vincent Alfred Ostrom (September 25, 1919 – June 29, 2012) was an American political economist, the Founding Director of the Ostrom Workshop based at Indiana University, and the Arthur F. Bentley Professor Emeritus of Political Science.
+Vincent Alfred Ostrom (September 25, 1919 – June 29, 2012) was an American political economist, the founding director of the Ostrom Workshop based at Indiana University, and the Arthur F. Bentley Professor Emeritus of Political Science.
 He and his wife, the political economist Elinor Ostrom, made numerous contributions to the field of political science, political economy, and public choice.

 The Ostroms made particular study of fragmentation theory, rational choice theory, federalism, common-pool resources and polycentrism in government.
 The Journal of Economic Behavior and Organization published a special issue, "Polycentric Political Economy: A Festschrift for Elinor and Vincent Ostrom", as the proceedings of a 2003 conference held in their honor, at the Mercatus Center at George Mason University.

 Education and personal life

 Vincent Ostrom graduated from Mount Baker High School in Deming, Washington (1937), and attended Los Angeles City College (1938–1940).
-He received a B.A. in political science (1942) and a M.A (1945) from the University of California, Los Angeles (UCLA).
-He received his Ph.D from UCLA in political science in 1950.
+He received a B.A. in political science (1942) and a MA (1945) from the University of California, Los Angeles (UCLA).
+He received his PhD from UCLA in political science in 1950.
 He was married to Nobel Laureate and political scientist Elinor Ostrom (1933–2012), whom he survived by only 17 days.

 Career

-Ostrom began working at Indiana University in 1964 as a Professor of Political Science and co-founded the university's Ostrom Workshop in Political Theory and Policy Analysis with his wife and colleague, Elinor Ostrom.
+Ostrom began working at Indiana University in 1964 as a professor of political science and co-founded the university's Ostrom Workshop in Political Theory and Policy Analysis with his wife and colleague, Elinor Ostrom.
 The Ostrom Workshop is committed to the collaborative engagement of faculty, students, and scholars, with a mission of advancing "the interdisciplinary study of institutions, incentives, and behavior as they relate to policy-relevant applications."
 The Ostrom Workshop research focuses on polycentrism, common-pool resources, and the roles of self-governance and collective action.
 Earlier in his career, Ostrom had held faculty positions at the University of Wyoming, the University of Oregon, and UCLA.
 He was a key consultant to the Alaska Constitutional Convention (1955–56) in the drafting of the Natural Resource Article of the Constitution of Alaska (Article VIII), which mandated that the state's resources were to be a public trust.

 Ostrom served on the editorial board for journals such as American Political Science Review (1957–1960), Public Administration Review (Editor-in-Chief, 1963–1966), Publius: The Journal of Federalism (1972–2005), Constitutional Political Economy (1989–2012?), and International Journal of Organization Theory and Behavior (1997–2006).